PointCloudLibrary/pcl/doc/tutorials/content/using_pcl_pcl_config.rst

 PCLConfig.cmake uses a CMake special feature named `EXPORT` which allows for using others' projects targets as if you built them yourself.
-When you are using such targets they are called `imported targets` and acts just like anyother target.
+When you are using such targets they are called `imported targets` and acts just like any other target.

 Compiling and running the project
 ---------------------------------